Welcome to MIT Enterprise Forum

 Santa Barbara, CA

 We will dive into topics including, which industries and countries are making the biggest impact, the societal myths and functional safety of what exists today and what is coming next and how the military, industrial companies and even your living room will continue to see changes.
-Speakers will be announced as the event draws closer.

 Doing Well & Doing Good: Exploring Social Impact Investing